Australia’s climate ambition has been judged the worst in the UN

-Our next action is to write to all Federal Liberal and National MPs about the COP 26 targets.
+Our next action is to write to all Federal Liberal and National MPs about the Climate targets.
 You can do this now!
 Here is a letter written by Alison Wright, one of our MP engagement champions that you can use as a base.

 I am writing as a concerned citizen regarding urgent action needed to address climate change.
 My concerns are for the future of this country, particularly younger generations who will need to live with the devastating effects of climate change resulting from climate inaction of this and previous governments.

 The science is clear, atmospheric carbon must be reduced this decade if we are to have any chance of minimising rising temperatures and avoiding more extreme weather events seen with increasing frequency.
 I refer you to the Climate Council’s ‘Aim High, Go Fast’ report which explains the urgency in taking effective action.

 With COP26 scheduled in Glasgow Oct 31 – Nov 12, Australia has an opportunity to regain some credibility by making a strong commitment to effective climate action.
 I would like to see a commitment from the Federal Government for a national plan to significantly reduce carbon emissions this decade, with strong targets that at minimum match our key allies the United States, the United Kingdom and trading partners such as the European Union and Japan.

 We have heard the mantra ‘technology not taxes’ for some time.
 Yet we have not seen a clear plan to develop and implement the many technologies known to be effective in reducing atmospheric carbon emissions.
 An effective plan would include:

 - 100% renewable energy and storage by 2030

 - A national plan to facilitate a shift to electric vehicles for personal and light commercial use, and technologies using renewable energy appropriate for heavy vehicles